Founded 1977 · ORCL · CIK 1341439

 1986

-Long-tenured Oracle executive responsible for cross-product technical architecture.
-Named in the September 2025 DEF 14A beneficial-ownership table as one of the company's Section 16 reporting officers.
+Long-tenured Oracle executive responsible for cross-product technical architecture; named in the September 2025 DEF 14A beneficial-ownership table as one of the company's Section 16 reporting officers.
+Oracle's FY2026 10-K (filed June 22, 2026) no longer lists Screven among its executive officers, and he is absent from oracle.com/corporate/executives/; no Item 5.02 8-K separately discloses a departure, so his current status at Oracle is not independently confirmed here.

 The September 2025 proxy lists eighteen current executive officers and directors as a group, holding approximately 40.9% of Oracle's outstanding common stock combined.
-Additional Section 16 reporting officers not separately tabulated above (Stuart Levey as General Counsel; Maria Smith as Senior Vice President, Corporate Controller and Chief Accounting Officer; and the segment-presidential roster Oracle Health (Mike Sicilia formerly) / Oracle Industries / Hardware) carry the same Section 16 reporting requirements; their bios are in the proxy and on oracle.com/corporate/leadership/.
+The two Section 16 executive officers named in the FY2026 10-K but not separately tabulated above are Stuart Levey (Executive Vice President, Chief Legal Officer, since October 2022) and Maria Smith (Executive Vice President, Chief Accounting Officer, since December 2022); their bios are in the FY2026 10-K and on oracle.com/corporate/executives/, which also lists the wider divisional/segment EVP roster the proxy and 10-K do not separately tabulate.

 The founder-Executive-Chair-CTO governance arrangement